ujihisa/blogger.vim/README.md

         a
         a

-blogger.rb automatic put code to gist if over 5 lines.
+`blogger.rb` automatically puts codes in your blog post to gist if the codes are more than 5 lines.

 ### FAQ